zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported OpenID claim types

-According to the [OpenID Core Documentation][openid-core], the Gluu Server supports these claims:
+According to the [OpenID Core Documentation][openid-core], the Gluu Server supports the claims `normal` and `distributed`:

 * `normal`: these claims are directly asserted by the OpenID provider.
 A claim dataset is represented as a [JSON][json] object.
-See the following section "Supported Claims" for a detailed list of values.
+See the following section "Supported OpenID Claims" for a detailed list of values.
 * `distributed`: these claims are asserted by a claims provider other than the OpenID provider but are returned as references by the OpenID provider.
 The claim dataset is represented by using special